Resident Evil (2002 video game): Development

 Resident Evil was developed by Capcom Production Studio 4 and directed by Shinji Mikami, who designed and directed the original Resident Evil for the PlayStation console.
 The game was part of an exclusivity agreement between Capcom and Nintendo to bring previous and new Resident Evil games to the GameCube.
 Unlike Resident Evil 2, Resident Evil 3: Nemesis, and Resident Evil – Code: Veronica, which were simply ported to the GameCube, Mikami decided to produce a remake of the original game because he felt its graphics had not aged well, making it hard for new players to appreciate it.
 Programmer Yasuhiro Anpo also cited the original game's poor localization as another reason for the remake.
-Mikami felt the GameCube would allow him to bring the game closer to the original vision he had for the series.
+Mikami and producer Hiroyuki Kobayashi agreed the GameCube would allow them to bring the game closer to the original vision the team had for the series.
 As Capcom's marketing director Todd Thorson said, the main goal was to "achieve motion picture-quality visuals and create even more suspense and fear than the original".

 Production started at the beginning of 2001 with a team of only four programmers.
 Because Resident Evil was one of the first Capcom games developed for the GameCube, the development team had to study the system's performance during the first stages of development.
+In the process of development, the team wanted to make sure that those who had already played the 1996 version would find things to enjoy in the remake.
 Initially, the team considered creating the environments with computer graphic animation but then realized that this approach would require too much hardware capacity and processing to achieve realistic graphics.
 As a result, the graphical style of the remake features 3D models on top of pre-rendered backgrounds like early Resident Evil games.
 Despite this, the camera is more dynamic and can track the player at varying angles.
 The backgrounds also make use of particle effects and full motion video layers to simulate effects such as rushing water or swaying tree branches.
 Creating fear in players was a priority, and many of the game's backgrounds were designed to have a high contrast between dark and light so that enemies could appear unexpectedly.